-- (5a) Students whose work falls into this category will be notified and required to meet with the Office of Student Services. - (5b) Students in unsatisfactory academic standing are not eligible for leadership positions and are not supported for extramural or extracurricular experiences. - (5c) Students in unsatisfactory academic standing will be required to appear before SPARC and may face action, including dismissal from the Medical School. - (5d) Students with unsatisfactory academic performance in required clinical courses will be reviewed by SPARC and may be issued an IAP with specifically enumerated elements for remediation. - (5d.1) In rare instances, this may consist of a specific Individualized Clinical Course (ICC) where the student's performance will be assessed by supervising faculty and benchmarks for passing performance will be determined prior to start of the course. - Upon completion of their remediation Individualized Clinical Course (ICC): If the supervising faculty indicate unsatisfactory performance/failure to attain the passing performance benchmark, the student will be dismissed from the Medical School.
-If the supervising faculty indicate a satisfactory/passing performance, the student will be scheduled to complete the unfinished Phase 2 or Phase 3 courses, including repeating any failed courses. - (5d.3) SPARC must indicate the specific performance expectations on remaining courses for students permitted to continue after such review. - (5e) When reviewed, students in unsatisfactory academic standing will not be permitted to continue the standard academic plan unless granted such approval or provided an IAP dictating their individualized course of study. - (5e.1) Additionally, students reviewed by SPARC for Unsatisfactory Academic Standing may be dismissed from school or may be placed on a mandated leave of absence. - (5e.2) Students placed on a mandated leave of absence may seek to re-enter school as specified in SPARC action and must repeat all courses as so specified.
+- (5a) Students whose work falls into this category will be notified and required to meet with the Office of Student Services. - (5b) Students in unsatisfactory academic standing are not eligible for leadership positions and are not supported for extramural or extracurricular experiences. - (5c) Students in unsatisfactory academic standing will be required to appear before SPARC and may face action, including dismissal from UWSMPH. - (5d) Students with unsatisfactory academic performance in required clinical courses will be reviewed by SPARC and may be issued IAPs. - (5d.1) These IAP may contain specific elements for remediation.

-- (5f) Students substantially deficient in required clinical courses will be evaluated by a panel of clinical faculty through an individualized clinical course (ICC), written examination, Objective Structured Clinical Exam, and/or standardized patient-type examination in subjects to be specified by SPARC. - (5g) SPARC will review the performance of any student who receives a grade of U, IF, or DR on any Year 4 required course, preceptorship, or elective.
+- (5e) When reviewed, students in unsatisfactory academic standing will not be permitted to continue the standard academic plan unless granted such approval or provided an IAP dictating their individualized course of study. - (5e.1) Additionally, students reviewed by SPARC for unsatisfactory academic standing may be dismissed from UWSMPH or may be placed on a mandated leave of absence. - (5e.2) Students placed on a mandated leave of absence will re-enter the UWSMPH MD program as specified in the SPARC action and must repeat all courses if so specified by SPARC. - (5f) SPARC will review the performance of any student who receives a grade of U, IF, or DR on any Year 4/Phase 3 required course, preceptorship, or elective.